 Finite Element Analysis (FEA) is the simulation of physical phenomena using a numerical technique called the Finite Element Method (FEM).
 Over the past few decades, numerical techniques have been developed to address Partial Differential Equations (PDE).
 A PDE is a mathematical equation that involves multiple independent variables, an unknown function that is dependent on those variables, and partial derivatives of the unknown function with respect to the independent variables.
 PDEs are commonly used to define multidimensional systems in physics and engineering.
 These differential equations are complex equations that need to be solved in order to compute relevant quantities of a structure, like stresses, strains and more, in order to estimate the structural behavior under given circumstances.

 In a nutshell, Finite Element Analysis (FEA) is a numerical method (Finite Element Method) used for the prediction of how a part or assembly in your design behaves under real life conditions.
 It is also used as one of the key principles to develop leading simulation software.
-Engineers leverage on Finite Element Analysis to run virtual experiments, find weak spots, areas of tension, in their design and reduce the need for physical prototypes which can be quite costly.
+Engineers perform Finite Element Analysis to run virtual experiments, find weak spots, areas of tension, in their design and reduce the need for physical prototypes which can be quite costly.

 Finite Element Analysis (FEA) is used to predict the behavior of mechanical and thermal systems under their operating conditions, to reduce the design cycle time, and to improve overall system performance.